coolacid/ComputerCraft/TwitchSub/readme.md

 - Some node.js code to act as a proxy

 # NOTE
-Since I don't have a subscriber button, and twitch doesn't have a test account for devs, I can't continue this code.
+Since I don't have a subscriber button, and twitch doesn't have a test account for devs, I can't fully code the proxy. :(

 tsproxy.js
 ----------